Yungkc0/TCP_IM/docs/Protocol.md

 5. ENCRYPT

-		All data will be encrypted with TEA except temporary key of Logon Process.
+		All data will be encrypted with TEA except temporary key in Logon Process.
-        At first, server give a temporary random 128 bit key and client use it to encrypt password and name.
+        At first, user input password and name for this login from client and send it to server, then server give a temporary random 128 bit key and client use it to encrypt password and name.
+Server will delete all information of client after recieve IM_QUIT packet.

-        For IM_SENDP packet, client will make a random number and make a private key with the number and password use this: key = md5( strcat(rand, md5(password)))
+        For IM_SENDP packet, client will make a random number and make a 128 bit private key using the number and password by this: key = md5( strcat(rand, md5(password)))
         Then save the number in rand field of packet.
 When recieve an IM_SENDP packet, server will decrypt it with password and rand, then encrypt it again with toID's passowrd and rand.